 There are many species of psychedelic fungi, but most of what we refer to as “mushroom strains” are sub-varieties of the Psilocybe cubensis species.

 Cambodian Shrooms Potency & Psilocybin Content

-There are no specific numbers available as far as potency for this strain goes, but there are user reports that suggest that Cambodian shrooms are above average in potency.
+There are no specific numbers available regarding potency for this strain, but user reports suggest that Cambodian shrooms are above average in potency.
 This would likely place these shrooms somewhere over the 1.2% average tryptamine content for Psilocybe cubensis mushrooms.